ShreyaSrivastava27/AssistFlow_AI_TriCode_SAS__/README.md

 Our application reads a customer support message and tells the agent what the issue is, how urgent it is and what to do next the issue is handled by AI or if problem is critical then AI will lead it to human agent support.
 ## For AB testing
-We are storing user inputs live in tickets.csv
+<h2>We are storing user inputs live in tickets.csv for performing AB testing of our models</h2>
 <br/>
 Model Comparison: Evaluate multiple models using confidence scores.
 <br/>